kubeflow/website/content/docs/guides/gcp-e2e.md

 image classification, save the trained model, and use the model for online inference.

-TODO(sarahmaddox): Add screenshot of the prediction UI - same as shown at end of tutorial.

 ## Overview of GCP and Kubernetes Engine

 Google Cloud Platform (GCP) is a suite of cloud computing services running